PrintM3D/Quad-Fusion-Docs/getting-started/preparing-a-print.md

 Once you have sliced the model press the _Save to File_ button.
 Then save the file to a location that you will remember.
 You will notice that the file you are saving is a _.gcode_ file which is ready to print.

-You will have to tune your Slicer settings as you continue your printing career with the Promega.
+You will have to tune your Slicer settings as you continue your printing career with the Crane.
 The slicer settings that you can find on the M3D GitHub repository are generic and work well for most prints.
 To have optimal print quality for your print, you will have to tune the slicer settings to your print.

 Continue on to the [Running a Print](https://m3d.gitbook.io/promega-docs/getting-started/running-a-print) guide, the next chapter in the [Getting Started](https://m3d.gitbook.io/promega-docs/getting-started) guide.